Seven essential rules of the road

 • When leading, always see the group through obstacles.
 Don’t pull out of line before a narrow bridge, rough road, parked car, traffic, or other potential trouble spots.
 Consider how any move or decision you make will affect the group.

-• When the group takes a break at the McD's , and the leader says “clip and spin,” be ready to ride.
+• When the group takes a break, and the leader says “clip and spin,” be ready to ride.
 It’s not the time to begin a discussion, take a phone call, or start to adjust your gear.
 Don’t expect everyone to wait.

 • When stopping for any reason get totally off the road.
 Not doing so is dangerous and disrespectful to motorists.